run-ai/docs/docs/admin/runai-setup/authentication/sso.md

 	=== "OpenShift V4"

-        1. In the `Discovery URL` field, enter the discovery URL .
+        1. In the `Base URL` field, enter the OpenShift Base URL (https://api.<your-openshift-domain>:6443).
         2. In the `Client ID` field, enter the client ID.
         3. In the `Client Secret` field, enter the client secret.
-		4. Add the OIDC scope to be used during authentication to authorize access to a user's details.
+	4. Add the OIDC scope to be used during authentication to authorize access to a user's details (optional).
 Each scope returns a set of user attributes.
 The scope must match the names in your identity provider.
-        5. In the `User attributes` field enter the attribute and the value in the identity provider. (optional)
+        5. In the `User attributes` field enter the attribute and the value in the identity provider (optional).
         6. When complete, press `Save`.

  4. In the `Logout uri` field, enter the desired URL logout page.
 If left empty, you will be redirected to the Run:ai portal.